Tim Slade: Blanchard Racing Team

-In 2021 Tim Blanchard signed Slade to drive the No. 3 CoolDrive Auto Parts backed ex-23Red Racing Ford Mustang GT for his team Blanchard Racing Team.
+In 2021, Tim Blanchard signed Slade to drive the No. 3 CoolDrive Auto Parts backed ex-23Red Racing Ford Mustang GT for his team Blanchard Racing Team.

-(Formally known as Tim Blanchard Racing).
+(formally known as Tim Blanchard Racing).

 PremiAir Racing

-After two years with the Blanchard Racing Team, Tim Slade announced his shift to PremiAir Racing for the 2023 season.
+After two years with the Blanchard Racing Team, Slade announced his shift to PremiAir Racing for the 2023 season.

 GT

 In 2012, Slade joined Erebus Motorsport for its Bathurst 12 Hour campaign, driving the team's Mercedes-Benz SLS AMG GT3.
 Along with Jeroen Bleekemolen, Peter Hackett and Bret Curtis, he finished the race in second position.
 He once again entered the race with Erebus in 2013, finishing in sixth position with Lee Holdsworth and Peter Hackett.
 In 2016, he competed in the event once again, this time in a McLaren 650S GT3 with Tony Walls, Matt Campbell and Warren Luff.
 Slade has also appeared as a guest driver at the annual Pro-Am event of the Australian Carrera Cup Championship on multiple occasions.